testingstories/testingstories/haroonsheikh/HAROON_SHEIKH.md

 A question that arises in most of us during our testing careers is whether testers should be striving to be technical or continue with functional "black-box" testing.

 For majority of new testers, the perceived testing career path is Manual/Exploratory testing to Automation to Management whereas the more productive technical career path should be starting as a **Non-technical tester** moving into more **Technical** roles to **Technical leads**.
-Being technical does not mean you start coding, but it suggests that we as testers are able to contribute to discussions around building a more testable solution with quality-first in mind.
+Being technical does not mean you start coding, but it suggests that we as testers are able to contribute to discussions around building a testable solution with quality-first in mind.

 I started my career as a **functional tester** in a completely waterfall team where I was testing a VOIP (Voice over Internet Protocol) based solution with hundreds of pre-written test scenarios.
 Soon after a couple of regression cycles, I started to feel that I'm not adding much value to the project when there's a bug found and I'm not able to provide enough information to the developers around the issue and often no contributions in technical discussions around the root cause and solutions.
 And we get another version with a fix only to re-start our regression cycle without knowing what was changed/fixed and areas that could be impacted.
-I found this extremely limiting as a tester as I have always been a tester with a sense of curiosity and asking these "How?", "What-if" and "Why?" questions.
+I found this extremely limiting as I have always been a tester with a sense of curiosity and asking these "How?", "What-if" and "Why?" questions.

 The experience above showed how important it is for a tester to not only understand the requirements of the system-under-test but understanding how the system is doing what it is.
 Once acquired some technical knowledge of the system I was testing, was then able to find critical issues as well as gather traces using various tools such as Wireshark to aid in more reproducible bugs.